 List of Publications

 From 2004 to 2011, Claire Tixeire worked for the New York-based Center for Constitutional Rights (CCR) seeking criminal accountability of U.S. officials for war crimes and torture.
 In those years, she also led the representation of the International Federation for Human Rights (FIDH) before the United Nations in New York.
 Claire Tixeire obtained her masters and law degrees from the Universities of Panthéon-Sorbonne and of Nanterre in Paris, and holds diplomas in International Law from the University of Kent at Canterbury (UK) and Université du Québec à Montréal (Canada).
-At ECCHR, Claire directs the Education Program and supports the International Crimes and Accountability team.
+At ECCHR, Claire directs the Education Program and works with the Business and Human Rights team.

 From 2003 until 2008, Carsten Gericke was a research assistant at the Institute of Criminology of Hamburg University Faculty of Law where he worked mainly on topics of international criminal law and criminal procedure.
 He was licensed as an attorney in 2004 and has ever since worked as a criminal defense lawyer in Hamburg.
 Until 2008, he was a member of the national executive committee of the Republican Attorneys’ Association (RAV) in Germany, and from 2009 until 2013, he was the association’s executive director.
 He supports ECCHR in the International Crimes and Accountability Program.